 Straight Razor vs Shavette

 Ultimately the question of straight razor vs shavette is all about cost and convenience.
-With a shavette you don’t need to worry about steel quality, grind profile or how to strop a straight razor.
-Instead you can just put a blade in and get to work.
+With a shavette straight you don’t need to worry about carbon steel quality, a razor blade’s grind profile or how to strop a straight razor.
+Instead you can just buy the right disposable blades, put one in the blade holder and get to work.

 It feels great, plus you get the benefits of a straight razor in terms of accuracy – you can create very intricate facial hair styles.